mukkino/Find-WebLinks/README.md

 In standalone maintenance mode, `Start`, `End`, and `Both` collapse to a single maintenance pass because there is no scraping phase between them.

+`-Files` also has the alias `-MaintenanceFiles`.

 ---

 ## Large-file maintenance safety limit

-By default, in-memory maintenance operations such as deduplication and sorting are protected by a 1 GB limit.
+In-memory maintenance operations such as deduplication and sorting are protected by a default 1 GB limit.

-This avoids accidentally loading very large files into memory.

 Default:

 ```text
 -MaintenanceLargeFileLimitMB 1024
 ```

+This avoids accidentally loading very large files into memory.

 Disable the limit for a controlled run: